Coding for Little Kids

 Code.org is also a highly popular, free coding website that is most appropriate for advanced first graders and up.
 Kids absolutely love this site because it features popular programs and characters such as Minecraft, Star Wars, Moana, and Frozen.
 Plus, there are introductory video tutorials to explain each new stage.
 Just like Kodable, teachers can create class accounts and track students’ progress.
 This site is wonderful for dedicated coders because the levels increase to highly advanced strategies in the middle school range.
 Students can also “skip around” levels to try out different programming strategies and difficulty levels.

-As far as robotic toys go, Bee Bots and Pro Bots are by far my kids’ absolute favorite, judging by the fact that they ask me almost EVERY WEEK when we get to use them next!
-They come with a higher price tag through their website, which make them better options for grant opportunities such as Donors Choose or local foundations.
-Bee Bots are most appropriate for K-2 and Pro Bots are recommended for Second Grade and up.
+Bee Bots and Pro Bots are another wonderful way to introduce sequence coding to little ones.
+Bee Bots are most appropriate for K-1st and Pro Bots are recommended for Second Grade and up.
 Students press the directional buttons to program the Bee Bots to move forward, backward, and turn in different directions.
 I have clear vinyl grids that work as perfect “maps” for the Bee Bots because you can design various games by placing pictures, shapes, and words underneath the squares, then program the Bee Bot to travel from shape to shape.
 My students also love to tape a fine point pen vertically in the back hole of Bee Bots and Pro Bots and program them to draw shapes and designs on paper!
 As a bonus, there’s a free Bee Bot app for students to practice the same programming on iPads or other devices, although it’s more difficult than Kodable for very young students.

 (Amazon Affiliate links below)